Skip to main content

 A unique feature that Postal Life Insurance plans provide, which is rather less explored but useful, is a loan facility against the policy's surrender value.
 This has the advantage of an instant liquidity avenue without destroying other investments such as FDs, and also does not hit your credit rating.
 The loan is more accessible than personal loans and requires easy documentation.

 Based on your plan type, loans are available after 3 or 4 years of paying premiums, up to 90% of the surrender value.
-The guaranteed 10% annual interest rate is reasonable, particularly compared to regular personal loan rates.
-Yet borrowers need to repay promptly, as unpaid charges may cut into maturity benefits or even result in policy surrender, impacting long-term financial objectives.
+The applicable PLI interest rate is reasonable, particularly compared to regular personal loan rates.
+Yet borrowers need to repay promptly, as unpaid dues may cut into maturity benefits or even result in policy surrender, impacting long-term financial objectives

 Key Features of PLI Loans

 Before settling on a loan against your PLI policy, it is imperative to be aware of its inherent protection mechanisms and special lending arrangements.
-Contrary to traditional loans, PLI-linked loans opt for policy continuity and liquidity without jeopardising your long-term funding plans.
+Contrary to traditional loans, PLI-linked loans offer for policy continuity and liquidity without jeopardising your long-term financial plans.

-• Interest is not automatically debited; the policyholder must proactively pay it every six months to avoid policy cancellation.
+• Interest is not automatically debited; the policyholder must proactively pay it every six months to adverse effects on the policy

-• The loan does not require a guarantor or credit check, streamlining approval.
+• The loan typically does not require a guarantor or extensive credit check, streamlining approval

 Did You Know?